🕹️ Work With YouTube In SmarterQueue

 - Maximum file size: 1GB

-π Note: YouTube Shorts can be up to 180 seconds long.
-Videos with a 16:9 aspect ratio (landscape) may have the sides cropped but will publish as Shorts if theyβre within the 180-second limit.
+📝 Note: Videos with a 16:9 aspect ratio (landscape) may have the sides cropped but will publish as Shorts if they’re within the 180-second limit.
 If the video is longer than 180 seconds or wider than a 1:1 square, it will be published as a regular YouTube video instead of a Short.

 How To Check Your YouTube Post Analytics

-See how your YouTube Shorts are performing at a glance.
+See how your YouTube videos are performing at a glance.
 SmarterQueue shows views, likes, and comments so you can optimize what you post next.

 How To Track Individual YouTube Post Performance